I’m sure I’m not telling you anything new when I say that pressured bass need to be seduced into a bite.

-For my finesse fishing, I prefer a 6 ½- to 7-foot rod in medium light to medium power, like the St. Croix Premier.
+For my finesse fishing, I prefer a 6 ½- to 7-foot rod in medium light to medium power, like the St. Croix Mojo Bass.
 I’m looking for a fast action to provide extra sensitivity, and of course, that rod will be wearing a high-quality spinning reel like a Shimano Ultegra or Pflueger President.

 That combo is going to provide the best feel for finesse fishing while still allowing great abrasion resistance if a bass decides to tie me up around a stump or downed tree.
 And that InvizX is going to be very, very hard to see for any spooky bass.

 For more on choosing a ned rod, here, we explain what makes a perfect Ned rig rod and review a few of our favorites.

 Braid to fluorocarbon connections can be tricky, as neither of them accepts a knot as well as mono.